 - C. General Interest – Print — Publications Under 50,000 Circulation

 - D. Humor – Print — Publications Under 50,000 Circulation

 - E. Online, Blog and Multimedia Columns — Over 100,000 Monthly Unique Visitors

 - F. Online, Blog and Multimedia Columns — Under 100,000 Monthly Unique Visitors

-- To submit by email: Scan, convert or export the three columns into PDFs of letter-size paper dimensions and attach to email.
-Complete the entry form and scan into a PDF.
-The attachments must show proof of publication and date (details below).
+- Scan, convert or export the three columns into PDFs of letter-size (8.5×11 or A4) paper dimensions and attach to email.
+Each attachment must show proof of publication and date (details below).
 MS Word or text documents of columns are NOT acceptable.
-Original clips mounted on letter paper, scrapbook-style, then scanned into PDFs, are acceptable.
-Email the attachments of three column samples, the completed form and acknowledgment of payment to firstname.lastname@example.org.
+Print-edition clips mounted on letter paper, scrapbook-style, scanned into PDFs, are acceptable.
+The PDF

 - There is no limit on how many columnists from the same publication may enter any category.

 - Postal, UPS and FedEx address: National Society of Newspaper Columnists, Attention: NSNC 2016 Contest, c/o Luenna Kim, 501 Crescent Way, Unit 5201, San Francisco, CA 94134.
 Phone: (415) 722-7030 or (415) 488-NSNC (6762).

 - Pseudonyms — or sole writing credit given to pets etc. — are not acceptable in any category.